 The Playback Memory Lab at the History & Genealogy Library is a Do-It-Yourself space for the community to preserve their personal, family, and community histories.

-Lab users have access to tools to digitize various media, such as documents, photographs, negatives, slides and VHS tapes, to support personal preservation and archiving projects.
+Lab users have access to tools to digitize analog media to support personal preservation and archiving projects:

 Ready to become a Playback user?